SamuelDW/midnite-api-php/README.md

 2. In regards to point one, each check could be its own process, and in languages such as Python and JavaScript, make use of async abilities to improve the response speed
 3. Add tests for the Utility functions written.
 4. Make use of the alert codes table is one possibility, however, given the conditions need to be checked manually, it may be easier to remove this table.
+5. It is possible that attempted transactions may also wish to be recorded, in which case. an additional boolean field could be added to transactions to show success or failure.
+This may be useful for recording purposes.
+Methods would need to be updated to account for the new field to prevent alert codes being incorrectly generated.